 Affordable standalone printer for small studios

-The Designjet 510 is the successor to HP's very succesful Designjet 500 series of printer / plotters.
+The Designjet 510 is the successor to HP's very successful Designjet 500 series of printer / plotters.
 It is very similar to its predecessors in appearance and specification but has a larger memory and faster print.

 There are four basic models - 24 and 42 inch